dnlbowers/Vape-Store/DEPLOYMENT.md

         DEBUG = "DEVELOPMENT" in os.environ
     ```

-1. Add a conditional in setting.py DATABASES section and replace it with the following snippet to link up the Heroku Postgres server when in production and SQLite3 when developing locally:
+1. Add a conditional in setting.py DATABASES section by replacing it with the following snippet to link up the Heroku Postgres server when in production and SQLite3 when developing locally:

     ``` python
     if 'DATABASE_URL' in os.environ:
        DATABASES = {
            'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
        }
     else:
        DATABASES = {
            'default': {
                'ENGINE': 'django.db.backends.sqlite3',